Arm-Examples/Safety-Example-STM32/Doc/README.md

 ## Prepare a self-hosted runner

 These installation instructions are written for a Raspberry Pi (mode 3/4/5) running an Arm64 Ubuntu server edition.

+> [!NOTE]
-They have been tested on [Ubuntu Server 24.0.3 LTS](https://ubuntu.com/download/server).
-For other Linux OS, please adapt the steps.
+> This has been tested on [Ubuntu Server 24.0.3 LTS](https://ubuntu.com/download/server).
+For other Linux OS, please
+> adapt the steps.

 ## Prerequisites

-The following commands need to be run to have all the required software installed on the local machine.
+Update you local machine with the latest changes.

 ```sh
 # Make sure your system is up-to-date